Understanding DWI Defense – Key Success Factors

 Proven Legal Solutions: Effective DWI Defense Strategies

 Strong DWI defense begins with challenging the traffic stop itself.
 Officers must have reasonable suspicion to pull you over—minor equipment violations, erratic driving, or traffic infractions.
 Without valid probable cause, all subsequent evidence may be inadmissible.
-Approximately 15% of DWI cases are dismissed due to illegal stops.
+Illegal traffic stops can create grounds for evidence challenges or case dismissal when constitutional requirements are not met.

 BAC testing challenges represent another powerful defense avenue.
 Breathalyzer machines require regular calibration, proper maintenance records, and correct administration techniques following NHTSA guidelines.
 Blood tests involve chain of custody requirements, qualified personnel, and sterile procedures.
 Defense attorneys can obtain testing device maintenance logs, operator certifications, and procedural documentation to identify errors.

 Rising blood alcohol concentration provides a compelling scientific defense.
 Your BAC may have been below the 0.08% legal limit while driving but rose above it by testing time.
-This defense works particularly well when significant time elapsed between your stop and chemical testing.
+This defense may be raised when there is a significant delay between driving and chemical testing, depending on the facts of the case.

 Medical conditions including acid reflux, diabetes, and certain diets can produce false positive breathalyzer results.
 Similarly, mouth alcohol from recent dental work, medications, or gastric issues can skew readings.
 Expert witnesses can testify about how these factors affected your test results.